cogscicraig/UVA_Brainhack_2025/docs/index.md

 Please complete the associated [INTEREST FORM](https://docs.google.com/forms/d/e/1FAIpQLSfvPhS4zap0IQcJPFgHGkHC3FtQ1hPoZa68psjaY3ugceDI2A/viewform?usp=sharing) if you plan on joining us.
 <br><br>
 I'm using this form to gauge interest and determine "Lunch-&-Learn" content -- let me know what you want us to cover!

 <br><br>
-I've drafted a [tentative schedule](./schedule.md) with material I'm comfortable teaching, but I'm open to making adjustments based on whatever the group decides.

-<br><br>

 ---
 ## (Tentative) Schedule 📅

 Check out the [Weekly Schedule](./schedule.md)!
-I've included a basic list of topics we could cover, but I'm happy to adjust it according whatever y'all are interested in!
+I've included a basic list of topics we *could* cover, but I'm happy to make adjustments -- it really depends on who all wants to participate.
+I'm currently planning to update the schedule once more folks have responded to the interest form to let me know what they hope to learn.

 <br><br>